7 Questions to Ask Your Current Training Provider

 Our experience and feedback from our Learners suggest that people never revisit ‘course decks’ but only file them.
 Our ‘Sticky Learning ®’ ensures long-term aims for learning retention without the need for harming the environment.

-We offer an DNA that has 3 parts; A 121 online survey, a stakeholder meeting and 121 interviews with a cross-section of your team.
+We offer a DNA that has 3 parts; A 121 online survey, a stakeholder meeting and 121 interviews with a cross-section of your team.

 Each training programme has a 5 level evaluation called a ‘Chain of Evidence’, so that you know that we are using a tried & tested model and you will get a comprehensive evaluation.
 Please review this product to see a specific example of how we evaluate each product.

-6. Do the trainers have practical experience of their subject or are there theoretical trainers?
+6. Do they have practical experience of their subject?